swamiiyer/swamiiyer.github.io/_pages/cs110/assignments.md

 | 5 | Atomic Nature of Matter ([writeup](https://www.cs.umb.edu/~siyer/teaching/cs110/project5.pdf) \| [zip](https://www.cs.umb.edu/~siyer/teaching/cs110/project5.zip)) |
 | 6 | Markov Model ([writeup](https://www.cs.umb.edu/~siyer/teaching/cs110/project5.pdf) \| [zip](https://www.cs.umb.edu/~siyer/teaching/cs110/project5.zip)) |

 The writeup file contains the problem descriptions.
-The zip file contains the starter files for the problems and any data files.
+The zip file contains the starter files for the problems, any data files, and `notes.txt` file for projects.

 ### Grading Scheme

 #### Correctness and Style

 Your solution to each exercise/project problem will be evaluated by an autograder for correctness and style.
 Each test that is used to evaluate the correctness of your solution is worth some number of points; your solution will receive all the points from a test that passes and 0 points from a test that does not pass.
 Your solution will receive 2 points if there are no style errors, and 0 points otherwise.
-Your overall correctness and style score will be normalized to 80 points.
+Your overall correctness and style score will be normalized to 100 points for an exercise and 80 points for a project.

 #### Clarity and Efficiency

 Your solution to each project problem will additionally be checked by a TA for clarity and efficiency.
 Your code will receive 20 points if it meets our expectations (must include adequate comments, must follow good programming principles, and must meet any problem-specific requirements such as corner cases and running times), and marked down otherwise.

+#### Notes File

+For a project, the given `notes.txt` file must be uploaded with the four sections (1 and 2 mandatory, 3 if applicable, and 4 optional) filled in as appropriate.
+Failing to do so will cost you one point.

 ### Submitting Your Work